Mikael-Braun/CyberSecurity/Crackmes/Model.md

 - Very simple Windows x86-64 crackme written in C/C++.
 - Goal: find the password of the executable analizing code

 ---
+## ⚙️ Prerequisites
+- Windows VM (recommended) or Wine for running the exe safely.
+- Ghidra (CodeBrowser / Decompiler).

+---